ijoshsmith/json2swift/README.md

 json2swift /path/to/some/directory/
 ```

 When the tool generates only one Swift file, it includes utility methods that are used for JSON processing in that file.
-When multiple Swift files are generated, the utility methods are placed in a separate file, named `JSONUtilities.swift`.
+When generating multiple Swift files the utility methods are placed in `JSONUtilities.swift`.

 The source code download includes an `example` directory with a `club_sample.json` file so that you can test it out.